All Episodes

 Everybody showing up at these town halls knows this.

-This is nothing that hasn't already been learned.
+This is nothing that hasn't already been learned when discussing.

-when discussing that's why when Obama saying if you like your plan you can keep it it's not true because the the the meat and potatoes of the bill are gonna make it impossible If your private plans from an employer, your employer is going to find it very difficult to hold on to private insurance and remain competitive with businesses that opt out and go into government option.
+If your private plans from an employer, your employer is going to find it very difficult to hold on to private insurance and remain competitive with businesses that opt out and go in the government option.

 This is what they're talking about.